serafimkvashnin/serafimkvashnin.github.io/privacy-policy/index.md

 <ul>
   {% for page in site.pages %}
-    {% if page.url contains '/privacy-policy/' %}
+    {% if page.url contains '/privacy-policy/' and page.url != '/privacy-policy/' %}
       <li><a href="{{ page.url }}">{{ page.title }}</a></li>
     {% endif %}
   {% endfor %}